 How do I treat RSV?

-- Most RSV treatment is supportive care, which means helping your child feel better through their illness.
+- Most RSV treatment is supportive care, which means helping your loved one feel better through their illness.

 - Prevention is critical!
 Handwashing, mask wearing, staying home from work, school or day care when sick and avoiding anyone who has respiratory symptoms are vital in preventing the spread of RSV, influenza and COVID-19.

-When should I contact my doctor or seek emergency care?
+When should I contact my doctor or seek emergency care for my child?

 - If your child is having difficulty breathing, including fast or short breaths, grunting noises, unusual movements of the chest or ribs, or wheezing.